 The narrator which is the creature concern is justified, he has a very good reason why he is worried.
 The creature firstly was not born like other humans, for being around the society can be worrying him.
 After his arrive to the world no one seem to be interested to him, he is all alone trying to find friends and to have a partner .He begs Victor to make him a partner hoping to get love and stop worrying .”Make me happy, and I shall again be virtuous”( Mary Wollstonecraft Godwin Shelley 1818 :70).After he followed Victor and he me the family hoping to find friends but they run away from him , calling him names , chasing him.
 “Cursed, cursed creator!
 Why did I live?
 Why, in that instant, did I want extinguish his spark of existence which you had so wantonly bestowed?
 (Mary Wollstonecraft Godwin Shelley 1818:100).According to the creature’s view, his life was different than other people .He was made to suffer and being alone and even after he changed his humanity and became a killer that did not bring closure and happiness to him because all of his bad actions was not his intensions from the first place.
 “Darkness then came over me and troubled me , but I hardly had I felt this when , by opening my eyes ,as now suppose , the light poured in upon me again”.( Mary Wollstonecraft Godwin Shelley 1818:103)

 In conclusion my point of view about the novel Frankenstein is the lessons we got about some life choices and that sometimes our choices in life may destroy us and to face the reality no matter how hard but to take responsibities because if Victor took a stand for his creation, the creature would not destroy everything he had.
 No one deserves torture in life, as human beings we must stop being selfish and care for others and we must avoid to be obsessed about our dreams but be passionate.

+Mostly fair.

+Poorly edited.

+Engages.
+58%